cxr00/linker/README.md

 You can see a sample of how this library works by running the `__main__` file in the top directory.

+**NEW**: There is now a map editor!
+Check out the editor readme [here](https://github.com/cxr00/linker/blob/master/editor/readme.md) to learn how to use it to build your level maps!

 ## Important note for new coders

 Because you didn't write this library yourself, you're not going to be an expert on its ins and outs right away.
 And that's okay!
 I just want to warn you that there's a big chance that you'll encounter errors due simply to misspelling words somewhere in your code.